MartinTrappe/pykan_mit/README.md

 ## Features ✨

+* **Symbolic Expression Extraction**: Approximate data by learning composites of elementary functions that fit the data.
 * **Custom B-Spline Activations**: Core activation functions are built from the ground up using B-splines.
 * **Fully Configurable Architecture**: Easily define deep KANs with arbitrary layer widths (e.g., `[2, 4, 8, 4, 1]`) in a simple configuration file.
 * **Adaptive Grid Refinement**: The spline grids automatically increase their resolution in "interesting" regions of the function, improving accuracy efficiently.
 The update trigger can be set to a fixed interval or a learning plateau detector.